opendaylight/transportpce/docs/user-guide.rst

 Creation of services with TransportPCE controller on real optical devices takes a rather long while, due to the fact that the output optical power level modification on interfaces requires time for stabilisation level.
-Per default values of TransportPCE timers are those recommended by OpenROADM MSA, respectively 120 000 and 20 000 seconds.
+By default values of TransportPCE timers are those recommended by OpenROADM MSA, respectively 120 000 and 20 000 seconds.
 When running TransportPCE controller with honeynode simulators, which is the case of all TransportPCE functional tests, we don't need so important timer values.
 You can considerably speed tests using respectively 3000 and 2000 seconds.
-To that end, before running OpenDaylight, set OLM_TIMER1 and OLM_TIMER2 as environment variables.
+To that end, before starting karaf of the OpenDaylight TransportPCE controller, set OLM_TIMER1 and OLM_TIMER2 as environment variables.
 For example::

     export OLM_TIMER1=3000 OLM_TIMER2=2000

-To come back with per default values for these timers, just logout from OpenDaylight controller, and unset your environment variables, and start again the controller::
+To come back with per default values for these timers, just logout from OpenDaylight controller, unset your environment variables, and start again the controller::

     unset OLM_TIMER1 OLM_TIMER2